brandur/sorg/content/passages-drafts/002-japan.md

   who'd left her purse on a park bench.
 She came back and retrieved it the next day.
 In a bar in Osaka, I met a guy who'd forgotten his wallet on the train just the week before.
 JR found it and mailed it to his hotel.
-They even called beforehand to make sure it was okay to open it and remove a few hundred yen in bills to pay for postage.
+They called beforehand to make sure it was okay to open it and remove a few hundred yen in bills to pay for postage.
 * Convenience stores (largely 7-11, Family Mart, and